Up Close: President Biden's challenges, coronavirus vaccine distribution, Trump's impeachment trial

 NEW YORK CITY (WABC) -- This past week, Joe Biden officially became the 46th President of the United States.

-He begins taking steps towards unifying a divided country after the past president inspired an insurgence on the Capitol Building.
+He begins taking steps towards unifying a divided country after the past president is accused of inspiring an insurgence on the Capitol building.

-Robert Menendez, United States Senator from New Jersey, weighs in on Donald Trump's impeachment trial and the challenges President Biden now faces.
+U.S. Sen. Robert Menendez, from New Jersey, weighs in on Donald Trump's impeachment trial and the challenges President Biden now faces.

-Plus, a year ago this past week, the coronavirus's first confirmed case was reported in the United States.
+Plus, a year ago this past week, the first confirmed case of the coronavirus was reported in the United States.

 A man in Washington State, outside of Seattle, had just traveled back from Wuhan, China.